sanderDijkxhoorn/fastapi-honeypot/readme.md

 - Logs the processing time of each request.
 - Sends logs to a Discord webhook as a rich embed (if `DISCORD_WEBHOOK_URL` is set), with pretty-printed headers and code-formatted URLs/bodies to prevent Discord from fetching links.
 - Returns HTTP status code 418 ("I'm a teapot") for all requests, as a playful honeypot response.
+- Periodic stats are sent to Discord as a rich embed (if `DISCORD_STATS_WEBHOOK_URL` is set), including top countries, IPs, user-agents, paths, methods, and status codes.
+- Stats are archived after each report in a folder (default: `stats_archive`) with timestamped filenames for historical tracking.
+- The number of top items in stats is configurable via the `STATS_TOP_N` environment variable.
+- The archive folder can be changed with the `STATS_ARCHIVE_DIR` environment variable.
+- Set `DEBUG_MODE=1` to send and archive stats every minute (for testing); by default, stats are sent and archived every hour.

 ## Code Overview